ceph/ceph/doc/radosgw/multisite.rst

    within the zone.

-Create a new master zone for the multi-site configuration by opening a command line interface on a host that serves in the master zone group and zone.
+Create a new master zone for the multi-site configuration by opening a command line interface on a host that serves in the master zonegroup and zone.
 Then execute the following:

 .. prompt:: bash #